 - A visible, small white tooth just below the gum line

-If your baby is happy during the day and you’re not noticing these things on their gum, then it’s highly unlikely that they are teething at this point and that teething is disrupting their sleep.
+If your baby is happy during the day and you’re not noticing these signs of teething, then it’s highly unlikely that they are teething and that teething is disrupting their sleep.

 Illness Can Disrupt Your Baby’s Normal Sleep Patterns

-Acute illnesses like an ear infection, a cold, the flu, or COVID can also cause your baby to wake more regularly than normal.
+Acute illnesses like an ear infection, a cold, the flu, or COVID can also cause your baby to wake more often throughout the night than normal.

 - Coughing

-- A change their appetite (Could be in response to a sore throat)
+- A change in appetite (Could be in response to a sore throat)

-- Pulling on their ear if they’ve got an ear infection
+- Pulling on their ear (Potential sign of an ear infection)

-If you suspect illness is the cause of their disrupted sleep, always consult with your doctor for advice on the appropriate treatment.
+If you suspect illness is the cause, always consult with your doctor for advice on the appropriate treatment.
 The good news is, if this is the cause, it’s very likely that your baby’s sleep will return to normal when they are well again.

 - Between 3 to 5 months of age – This is when they’re going through what’s known as the four month sleep regression